devsecblueprint/devsecblueprint/docs/prerequisites.md

 ## Overview

 Before diving into the core concepts and theories of DevSecOps, it's important to build a **solid foundation** with some essential background knowledge.
-The topics/concepts that I am going to recommend will be extremely beneficial for you to understand, because they're the foundational behind DevSecOps.
+The topics/concepts that I am going to recommend will be extremely beneficial for you to understand..
 It'll also help you with going through the docs and understanding the flow as well.

 ## Concepts You'll Need To Know